Comunidade-AWS-BSB/event-broadcast-automation/README.md

 ```

 ## DynamoDB data model (via Amplify Data)
-- **EventBroadcast** – stores the message template, schedule type, and status.
+- **EventBroadcast** - stores the message template, schedule type, and status.
-- **OutboundMessage** – captures per-user delivery attempts (`PENDING`, `SENT`, `RECEIVED`), provider IDs, and timestamps.
+- **OutboundMessage** - captures per-user delivery attempts (`PENDING`, `SENT`, `RECEIVED`), provider IDs, and timestamps.

 These tables are surfaced as GraphQL types in Amplify Data, so the admin UI can query and mutate them securely (restricted to the `ADMINS` group).

 ## Key AWS & partner components
-- **AWS Amplify** – bootstraps the GraphQL schema, generates clients, and injects env vars into the Lambdas.
+- **AWS Amplify** - bootstraps the GraphQL schema, generates clients, and injects env vars into the Lambdas.
-- **AWS AppSync** – hosts the GraphQL API that the UI and Lambdas use.
+- **AWS AppSync** - hosts the GraphQL API that the UI and Lambdas use.
-- **Amazon DynamoDB** – backing store for broadcasts and delivery logs.
+- **Amazon DynamoDB** - backing store for broadcasts and delivery logs.
-- **Amazon Cognito** – stores user profiles and phone numbers; Lambdas list recipients from here.
+- **Amazon Cognito** - stores user profiles and phone numbers; Lambdas list recipients from here.
-- **AWS Lambda** – two functions (`schedule-broadcast` and `start-broadcast`) handle orchestration and delivery.
+- **AWS Lambda** - two functions (`schedule-broadcast` and `start-broadcast`) handle orchestration and delivery.
-- **Amazon EventBridge Scheduler** – fires the delivery Lambda at either a specific time or on a cron schedule.
+- **Amazon EventBridge Scheduler** - fires the delivery Lambda at either a specific time or on a cron schedule.
-- **EvolutionAPI (partner)** – WhatsApp messaging provider invoked by `start-broadcast`.
+- **EvolutionAPI (third-party open-source API)** - WhatsApp messaging provider invoked by `start-broadcast`.

 ## Code deep dive
-- `schema-scheduler.md` – includes a trimmed version of the Amplify schema for `EventBroadcast`/`OutboundMessage` plus the scheduling Lambda handler.
+- `schema-scheduler.md` - includes a trimmed version of the Amplify schema for `EventBroadcast`/`OutboundMessage` plus the scheduling Lambda handler.
-- `start-broadcast.md` – focuses on the delivery Lambda loop, Cognito recipient lookup, and EvolutionAPI call pattern.
+- `start-broadcast.md` - focuses on the delivery Lambda loop, Cognito recipient lookup, and EvolutionAPI call pattern.

 These snippets let a curious UGL jump from the diagrams into the actual TypeScript implementation when needed.

+---

+### Developed by Miguel Fernando/FernandoAurelius, member of the AWS User Group Brasília.
+- *If you liked this solution please feel free to reach me out in [LinkedIn](https://linkedin.com/in/devflores) or check my [GitHub](https://github.com/FernandoAurelius) profile!*